The Canadian Election has been announced to take place on 20th September 2021, this is a quick review of who is running in my own local area.

-Parveer is very articulate and sounds as she would be a great representative for Newton.
+Parveer is very articulate and sounds like she would be a great representative for Newton.
 She appears to be focused on crime, which is high in the Surrey, British Columbia, area.
-Looking through some keywords/subject specialties on her resume/outline I see “crime”. “youth”, “housing”, “mental health”, “overdose”, “health care reform”, “affordable education”, “diversity”.
+Looking through some keywords/subject specialities on her resume/outline I see “crime”. “youth”, “housing”, “mental health”, “overdose”, “health care reform”, “affordable education”, and “diversity”.
 I don’t see mention of climate change or LGBTQ issues.

 On her website she needs to link to any social media account she has and keep pushing the message out.
 She also needs to write a platform/manifesto and keep plugging away with more blog/news items.

 While nothing to do with their policies the two most approachable candidates for me are Parveer Hundal and Avneet Johal.
 We need some young forward-thinking candidates who are great for the community and represent the youth who will be most affected by issues like climate change.

 I would like to compare all the parties but there is little or no presence from the Conservatives, Green Party and PPC.
 I just don’t know what the Liberal Party candidate has achieved here or what his manifesto is.
 The candidate who has outlined their policies/vision the most is Parveer Hundal.

 When I speak to neighbours they say the Liberal candidate will surely get back in, no one knows what he has done but since he has the support of the community, he’s bound to get the most votes.
 The Labour Party in the UK was overconfident, and they were slaughtered at the last election, this could be the case here.
 Trudeau is extremely unpopular here in my community, I suspect they’ll be looking for someone else.
 Either way, I wish all the candidates my best.

 When I become a citizen I look forward to voting in the next election.

 On 3rd August there was a major fire in the apartment block right opposite to our community here in Surrey, British Columbia.